 What I came to know as the “lay-and-display” German toilet model has horrified and scarred many an expat or traveler.
 Instead of excretions making the plunge straight into the water, this toilet has a prominent shelf midway to catch everything.

-The natural questions is why, oh why!, would Germans create this?
+The natural question is why, oh why!, would Germans create this?
 And Germans have a practical, disgusting answer.
 I m told that the shelf is indeed to catch one’s leavings for examination.
 I have even heard this is for easy stool sample collection.
 How many stool samples is the average German taking?

 The obvious downside (besides smell) is how to get the poo all the way down.
 A good German toilet has turbo suction that whisks away the offending object, but you may be left with Bremsstreifen (skid marks).
 After some experimentation and chatting with other “lay-and-display” survivors, I have heard of several solutions.

 - Pre-flush – A delicate matter of timing can theoretically lube up the bowl with water just as you send down your offerings.

 - Lay down extra paper – Another preparatory measure, laying down a little nest of toilet paper can possibly help ease the transition of the poo into the water below.